Here's an interesting discovery I made last week...81 percent of retirees say that good health is the #1 ingredient for a HAPPY retirement.

 They're using a financial approach to wellness to create short term results with long term DIVIDENDS.
 But, best of all, they aren’t going to the gym or dieting.
 Instead, they are putting their habits & physiology to work for them so they can work smarter, not harder.

-Here are 4 questions to ask yourself when getting started on creating your health retirement plan:
+Here are 5 questions to ask yourself (and your clients) when getting started on creating your health retirement plan:

 Everyone has stress.
-It can't be avoided.
+It cannot be avoided.
 However, how you can learn how to recognize and dissolve your stress before it wreaks havoc on your health.
+Stress is a sneaky sabotager because it silently destroys your body's systems from the inside out.
 Taking 5 minutes to yourself several times a day to breathe, stretch, or sit in a massage chair isn't being lazy.
 It's boosting your resilience, immune function, and good hormones.

 Keep Growing Wellthy